polyfy/polylith/readme.md

 If we run the `info` command again, it will return the same result as before, and the reason is that we haven't told git to move the `stable point in time` to our second commit.

+We said that the `diff` command returns the same result as `git diff SHA --name-only`.
+This i normally true, except for the case when the workspace lives inside a git repo.
+In that case, the `git diff` command will also return the workspace directory in the path (which is stripped away by the `poly` tool).
+This directory can be shown by running the `poly ws get:ws-local-dir`command.

 # Tagging